-CTA Strategies – June Updates
+CTA Strategies Signals – June Updates

 To summarise the first half of the year, it has been the effect of political events which have impacted the movements and patterns of the financial markets for than anything else.
 Firstly, we the unexpected events surrounding the Trump presidency evolved.
 Secondly, as the populist movement emerged in Europe we experienced the snap elections in the UK.
 Finally an election victory sealed by an independent candidate in France was the most recent of these events.
 It is evident that these separate situations supported a push through in equity markets over the same period.
-As a results we have seen reactionary movements in the trading patterns of our CTA strategies.
-You will find more detailed explanations on how we develop CTA strategy signals that are tailored to defined risk and return profiles.
+As a results we have seen reactionary movements in the trading patterns of our signals.
+You will find more detailed explanations on how we develop CTA strategies signals that are tailored to defined risk and return profiles.

 Corporate Earnings and Commodity Prices

 We should not ignore the fact that strong corporate earnings are also a contributing factor towards the trades generated by our CTA strategies.
-World economies appeared to have kept inflation under control, with bond markets generating positive returns for interest seeking CTA strategies.
+World economies appeared to have kept inflation under control, with bond markets generating positive returns for interest seeking CTA strategies signals.
 These continued periods of sustained economic growth were targets which were unfeasible only twelve months ago.
 Any spikes in interest rates were most likely caused by the steady recovery in commodity prices.
 The expectations in future growth lent a hand to current market returns.
 However, to maintain any type of follow through would require a stable political environment to not impede growth.